DohaNaga/Off-target-P-ML/README.md

 The `evaluation.R` script :
 - Imports the best model of each target (in terms of evalution balanced accuracy) in the .h5 format
-- Tests it on the external test sets that werent used in the training or validation
+- Evaluates it on the test sets (that werent used in the training or validation)
 - Calculate the rest of the evaluation metrics(MCC,AUC,AUCPR,Accuracy) and draws AUC/AUCPR plots.

 ##### Execution of the evaluation script